 Nevirapine benefited from some government supported trials upon which product's approval was based.
-Nevirapine was first in its therapeutic class, and current second in market share in its therapeutic class.
+Nevirapine was first in its therapeutic class, and current second in market share in its therapeutic class in the US.
 Nevirapine is the least expensive to manufacture "third drug" in HAART therapy.

-Each product is awarded the highest value variable of .05.
-AZT has an increase/decrease value of 50 percent, based largely upon the extensive role of government support in the development of the product (including the discovery of the molecule), and the relatively low private cost of R&D for AZT approval.
-3TC has an increase/decrease value of 100 percent, based upon a decrease for government support but an increase for therapeutic benefit.
-Nevirapine has an increase decrease/value of 150 percent, with the decrease in the role of government R&D offset by innovative nature of the product (1st in class) and low cost of manufacturing nevirapine (compared to other "3rd drugs" in HAART treatment).
+Each product was awarded the highest value variable of .04.
+AZT was given an increase/decrease value of 50 percent, based largely upon the extensive role of government support in the development of the product (including the discovery of the molecule), and the relatively low private cost of R&D for AZT approval.
+3TC was given an increase/decrease value of 100 percent, based upon a decrease for government support but an increase for therapeutic benefit.
+Nevirapine was given an increase decrease/value of 150 percent, with the decrease in the role of government R&D offset by innovative nature of the product (1st in class) and low cost of manufacturing nevirapine (compared to other "3rd drugs" in HAART treatment).
+Since all three products are already successful in the market, the exploration factor is set at the maximum of 100.